Kobe Bryant: Offense

-Bryant established a reputation for taking shots in the closing moments of tight games, even when he was double or triple-teamed, and was noted as one of the premier closers in the NBA.
-In a 2012 annual survey of NBA general managers, Bryant was selected for the 10th consecutive season as the player general managers would want to take a clutch shot with a game on the line.
-Bryant enjoyed being the villain, and reveled in being booed and then silencing the crowd with his play.
-Bryant's ability to make difficult shots has also drawn criticism of his shot selection.
-Throughout his career, Bryant was disparaged for being a selfish, high-volume shooter; he missed more field goal attempts in his career than any other player in NBA history, until LeBron James broke that record in 2024.
-Phil Jackson, who coached Bryant for many years, stated that Bryant "tends to force the action, especially when the game isn't going his way.
+Throughout his career, Bryant was disparaged as a selfish, high-volume shooter; he missed more shots than any other player (LeBron James passed him in 2024).
+Phil Jackson stated that Bryant "tends to force the action, especially when the game isn't going his way.
 When his shot is off, Kobe will pound away relentlessly until his luck turns."
 According to Bryant, "I would go 0 for 30 before I would go 0 for 9; 0 for 9 means you beat yourself, you psyched yourself out of the game."

+Defense

-In addition to his abilities on offense, Bryant also established himself as a standout defensive player.
+In addition to his offense, Bryant also established himself as a defensive player.
 Bryant rarely drew charges when he played defense, which he believed spared his body and contributed to his longevity.
-However, some critics have suggested that Bryant's defensive accolades in his later years were based more on his reputation than his actual play.
+However, some critics have suggested that Bryant's defensive accolades in his later years were based more on his reputation than his play.
+Bryant was suspended five times during his NBA career, with Tony Allen noting "As dynamic and with the finesse Kobe can play with, most people probably don't think he can get grimy.
+That dude right there, he'll get an offensive foul and throw an elbow right in your nose or neck."

+Relationships with other players

-Bryant was also lauded for his relentless work ethic, dubbed the "Mamba mentality."
-Throughout his first 17 seasons, Bryant's body was resilient, and he exhibited a high pain threshold while often playing through injuries.
-A fierce competitor, Bryant made opponents and teammates alike the objects of his scorn.
-Many players have considered him difficult to play with because of his high level of commitment and performance.
+Bryant made opponents and teammates alike the objects of his scorn.
+Many players considered him difficult to play with because of his high level of commitment and performance.
 According to sportswriter Mark Heisler of Forbes, "circa 2004–2007, Kobe was the most alienated superstar the NBA had ever seen."
+Bryant enjoyed being the villain, and reveled in silencing a hostile crowd with his play.

-After the departure of Shaquille O'Neal, he led the Lakers to two NBA championships; during this period, Bryant became more of a mentor to his teammates than he had been earlier in his career.
-Bryant's longtime head coach Phil Jackson noted a big difference during his two Lakers coaching stints in Bryant's demeanor towards his teammates.
-In his earlier years, if Bryant talked to teammates it was usually "give me the damn ball."
+After O'Neal's departure, he led the Lakers to two NBA championships; during this period, Bryant became more of a mentor to his teammates than before.
+Jackson noted that in his earlier years, if Bryant talked to teammates it was usually "give me the damn ball".
 During the latter period, Bryant "embraced the team and his teammates, calling them up when we were on the road and inviting them out to dinner.
 It was as if the other players were now his partners, not his personal spear-carriers."

+Nicknames

+Inspired by the codename for Uma Thurman's character in the Kill Bill films, Bryant assigned himself the nickname of "Black Mamba", citing a desire for his basketball skills to mimic the eponymous snake's ability to "strike with 99% accuracy at maximum speed, in rapid succession".
+His work ethic was called the "Mamba mentality".
+During the 2012–13 season, Bryant began referring to himself as "vino" to describe how his play had been aging like a fine wine.